International-Data-Spaces-Association/ids-specification/catalog/catalog.protocol.md

 ### 4.3 Security

 It is expected (although not required) that catalog services implement access control.
 A catalog as well as individual catalog _datasets_ may be restricted to trusted parties.
-The catalog service may require consumers to include a security token along with a `CatalogRequestMessage.` The specifics of how this is done can be found in the relevant catalog binding specification.
+The catalog service may require consumers to include a security token along with a `CatalogRequestMessage` or `DatasetRequestMessage.` The specifics of how this is done can be found in the relevant catalog binding specification.
 The semantics of such tokens are not part of this specification.

 #### 4.3.1 The Proof Metadata Endpoint